+This week, you will meet Kirstie from Venga, Vale, Vamos, the third blogger from our campaign, Travel Blogger in Romania.
 Originally from the United States, California, Kirstie Jeffries is the author of Venga, Vale, Vamos.
-She wanted to visit and visited Romania (more on her blog), after a few friends of her told her about their experience.
-After we’ve talked with her here is what we know:
+She wanted to visit and visited Romania (more on her blog) after some of her friends told her about their experience here.
+Here is her story:

-1. How long have you been traveling?
+1. How long have you been traveling for?

 I’ve been traveling since a very young age with my family, but my first taste of solo travel was nine years ago, and I’ve been living abroad off and on for the past six years.

-2. Are you a backpacker/long term traveler/business traveler/live and work abroad?
+2. Are you a backpacker/long-term traveler/business traveler or do you live and work abroad?

 3. How many countries have you been to?

-4. Quick fire questions:
+4. Quickfire questions:

-Favorite season? – Spring
+Favorite season? – Spring.

-Beach or mountain?- Beach
+Beach or mountain?- Beach.

 Urban or rural? – I’d prefer to travel between the two, but urban.